 There are some compelling indicated yields on the list, but indicated is the operative word.
 It is often the case that stocks with the highest indicated dividend yields are also the most likely to cut their dividends.

 For example, 4 of the 10 highest yielding S&P 500 stocks at year-end 2016 have since decreased or eliminated their dividends.
-The average performance of that group of stocks since year-end 2016 is -38.5%.
+The average performance of that group of stocks over the following three years was -34%.